 The serious lack of meaningful engagement and consultation with the people who will ultimately be paying for this upgrade.

-The OUTA responding affadavit is available on our website.
+The Opposition to Urban Tolling Alliance (OUTA) responding affadavit (part 1, 2 and 3) is available below.
 Visitors are encouraged to register as a supporter of OUTA.

 Even at this late stage, SANRAL are still to answer so many questions regarding e-tolling and are currently rushing into a process which even they themselves, let alone the Gauteng commuters, are ready for.
 Such an example is the fact that the exemption notice still requires responses from the public by the 9th May 2012, yet e-tolls are supposed to commence on April 30th.